 Large scale hydrogen production has been practiced for decades and the demand for such production has grown over that period.
-In the last several years, developments in crude oil processing, such as the increased use of hydrogen to remove sulphur and the refinement of heavier crude oil stocks, has driven significant growth in the demand for hydrogen supply.
+Developments in crude oil processing, such as the increased use of hydrogen to remove sulfur and the refinement of heavier crude oil stocks, has driven significant growth in the demand for hydrogen supply.